OneWeekCodeCamp/curriculum/day1/README.md

 ## Git exercise

 If you haven't installed Git yet, you'll have to do it now.
 For Mac users, the easiest thing is to install git with Homebrew.
-Just type the following into Terminal:
+To get Homebrew, just type the following into Terminal:

 	ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+After this, you should be able to install git like this:

+	brew install git

 If you're using Windows, go to [this link](http://git-scm.com/download/win).
 If you're using Linux, simply follow these [instructions.](http://git-scm.com/download/linux.)